-In the church-Turing sense, a quantum computer would represent the most general quantum time evolution, exemplified by the quantum circuit that execute.
-And it is important to emphasize how far quantum computers are from reaching us at the moment, and a present, it seems more appropriate to think of quantum computers as very coherent many body systems, rather than universal computational machines.
+In the Church-Turing sense, a quantum computer would represent the most general quantum time evolution, exemplified by the quantum circuit that it executes.
+And it is important to emphasize how far quantum computers are from reaching this at the moment, and at present, it seems more appropriate to think of quantum computers as very coherent many body systems, rather than universal computational machines.